microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 ---
 Order: 10
 Area: cpp
-TOCTitle: launch.json reference
+TOCTitle: Debug configuration
-ContentId: EC8DC085-A0E4-4401-B41F-6497EDD49352
+ContentId: 8cb0c932-d5f2-41e7-b297-5fd100ce4e0c
 PageTitle: Configure launch.json for C/C++ debugging in Visual Studio Code
 DateApproved: 07/25/2019
 MetaDescription: Configure launch.json for C/C++ debugging in Visual Studio Code
 ---
-# Configuring launch.json for C/C++ debugging
+# Configuring C/C++ debugging

 The `launch.json` file is used to configure the debugger in Visual Studio Code.

 Visual Studio Code generates a `launch.json` with almost all of the required information.
 To get started debugging you need to fill in the `program` field with the path to the executable you plan to debug.
 This must be specified for both the launch and attach (if you plan to attach to a running instance at any point) configurations.

 The generated file contains two sections, one that configures debugging for launch and a second that configures debugging for attach.